Start9Labs/searxng-startos/README.md

 > **Tip:** You can also install the searxng.s9pk using **Sideload Service** under the **System > MANAGE** section.
 ## Verify Install

-Go to your Embassy Services page, select **SearXNG**, configure and start the service.
+Go to Services page, select **SearXNG**, configure and start the service.

 **Done!**